StackVista/stackstate-docs/configure/telemetry/send_telemetry.md

 ### Events

 Events can be sent to the StackState receiver API using the `events` property.
 All events in StackState relate to an element or elements.
-Each event sent to the StackState receiver API is bound to an element by an `element_identifier` and has the following details:
+Each event sent to the StackState receiver API is bound to an element by an `element_identifier` and has the following properties, any of which can be used to define an event stream in StackState:

 - **name** - The event name.
 Must not start with any of the following prefixes: `eventType`, `host`, `labels`, `message`, `name`, `tags`, `timeReceived`, `timestamp` or `title`.
 - **timestamp** - The epoch timestamp for the event.